BossCodersHQ/scripts/scripts/coding/daily_coding_problem/README.md

 1. `parsing_neetcode_questions.py`: Parses the NeetCode questions from an HTML file and generates a JSON file.
 2. `generate_problems_csv.py`: Generates a CSV file with a daily practice schedule based on the parsed questions.

+It also involves the following assets:

+- `neetcode_questions.html`: HTML file containing the NeetCode questions scraped using developer tools and a shoddy regex😁😅.
+- `email-template.html`: HTML template for the daily practice schedule email.

 ## Workflow

 ### Step 1: Parse NeetCode Questions